-On this 5-night program we will immerse ourselves in the culture of this spectacular city while also delving into political and social issues that have shaped Mexico.
-We’ll meet with individuals who work to improve conditions for the country’s disenfranchised and those who provide an insider’s perspective on issues that many of us have only viewed through a U.S.-centric lens.
+On this five-night program we will immerse ourselves in the culture of this spectacular city while also delving into the political and social issues that have shaped Mexico.
+We’ll meet with individuals working to improve conditions for the disenfranchised and those who can provide an insider’s perspective on the challenges and struggles that many of us have only seen reported through a US-centric lens.

 - Meet with staff at the Miguel Agustin Pro Juarez Centre for Human Rights, a non-profit civil association working to promote structural change for indigenous people, women, migrants and victims of social repression within the judicial system.